The-Grid-Data/TGS/tgs-004/doc/profiles.descriptionLong.md

 Specifications:

-Description: ```In 3 to 5 sentences, briefly expands on what this profile does and for whom, and can also briefly explain why.
-It does not need to explain how.```

-Validation steps: ```Description is written in third person singular.
-Description may give more detail about what the profile is.
-Description may give more detail about whom the profile serves.
-Description may include a mission statement or goals.
-Description cannot have any content that is subject to change frequently or in a timely manner.
-Description cannot make any claims subject to opinion.
-Does not include links or calls to action.```
+Description: ```A more detailed overview of the Profile, including its mission, target audience, and key features or offerings.
+Limit to 500 characters and avoid subjective claims.```

+Validation steps: ```1.
+Ensure the description provides a clear and objective overview of the Profile's purpose and offerings.
+2. Confirm the description is written in the third person and does not include subjective claims or opinions.
+3. Verify the description is within the 500-character limit.```

 In DBD: ```True```

-Notes: ```Why so short, even as a “long” description: The shorter the description, the less we have to validate.```
+Notes:: ```Why so short, even as a “long” description: The shorter the description, the less we have to validate.```